 All of this might sound superficial to you at first.
 But, if you think about it, you will soon realize that all of these things serve to build your confidence both inside and out.

-When you take time for yourself, you are saying to yourself that you are worth it and others will take note.
+When you take time for yourself, you are saying to yourself that you are worth it.
 You will naturally carry yourself like someone who matters and who deserves to take up the space around you.
+Others will take note.

 Naturally, your husband will wonder what’s going on and start to think more about you and less about the other woman.
 After he sees a change, he may begin to fear that he will lose you.
 This is a big deal since he never stopped loving you and his intent was never to lose you.